mkudsi/ActiveStandbySingletonPod/README.md

 If a critical container dies, then the POD needs to be restarted as the initialization of the critical POD is expected to take a lot of time and we better failover to the standby POD which is ready to become active.

+The above functionality should be implemneted as an Internal Controller (ICR) pod and the ICR pod itself should be highly available.
+There should be an active and a standby ICR pod similar to the singleton pod described above.

 Solution: